Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13A79: differ from 13A7A, maybe draw hind legs in other fashion
 - 13A85: greatly simplified
 - 13AA3: rotate 90°
-- 13AAB: took other goat, drew seal
+- 13AAB: took other goat, drew seal: ONE-SIXTY
-- 13AAC: aligned that goat: ONE-SIXTY
+- 13AAC: aligned that goat
 - 13AB4: flip knife
 - 13AF0: holds staff
 - 13AF1: same